Resources / FAQs

 The Controller's Office offers the Southeastern Payment Plan (SPP), which splits up the semester balance into three installments due in January, February and March for the spring semester, and August, September, and October for the fall semester, and May and June for the summer semester.
 More information on the Student Payment Plan can be found here.

 Education students who have been admitted into the College of Education, have SARTE status and a 3.25 GPA may be eligible for the federal TEACH Grant.
-For more information, contact Jacob in the financial aid office at email@example.com.
+For more information, contact our office at firstname.lastname@example.org.

 Who do I list as my parent on the FAFSA?